 Detox is the latest buzzword, and the companies are cashing heavily on this trend.
 Market is full of everything detox, from detox juices, to detox supplements, from detox teas, to detox enemas, from foot patch to colon cleansing, and you name it.

-But unfortunately, when it comes to detox, not one, but all are scams, and have absolutely no evidence or proof or scientific study to support them.
+But unfortunately, when it comes to detox, not one, but most are scams, and have absolutely no evidence or proof or scientific study to support them.

 There are only 2 reasons why they sell heavily: